Skip to content

 These options will be described in depth below.

-The easiest way to obtain the extension is just to download it from the morley CI.
-However, this way works only for Linux-based operating systems, Windows and macOS users can still install the extension from the marketplace/the CI, but they will have to build the adapter executable and replace the binary in the extension folder.
-How to do that is described in the following section.
+However, this method only works for Linux-based operating systems, Windows and macOS users will have to build the adapter executable and replace the binary in the extension folder (see the following section).

-2. Click on the Pipeline button of the last successful commit, then go to the Jobs tab.
+2. Click on the Pipeline button of the last successful commit.

 Building manually

-In the section below, we'll explain how to build and run the extension from scratch.
+In this section we'll explain how to build and run the extension from scratch.

 First of all, you need to have the following things installed: